 you or your partner, you may choose not to call your doctor.

 approach.
 A single episode of an erection problem is often a temporary problem that is easy to reverse.
 Don't assume it will happen again.
 Try to

 forget about it, and expect a more successful experience the next time.
 If you

 or your partner is concerned about it, talk about the problem.
 Openly

 If self-care has not helped

-after 2 weeks and you are concerned about your inability to have an erection,
+after 2 weeks and you are concerned about your erection problem,

-see a doctor who has experience in dealing with erection
+see a doctor who has experience in dealing with these

 The following health professionals can evaluate symptoms of erection